Smooth and probabilistic PARAFAC model with auxiliary covariates: Introduction

 \section{Introduction}

-We consider the modeling of sparsely observed multivariate longitudinal data.
-Such data are common in medical applications, where we may observe for each participant\slash subject $i=1,\ldots, I$ a matrix $\bX_i \in \mathbb{R}^{n_i\times J}$, measured for $J$ different features and collected at $n_i$ different times \{$t_{i, 1}, \ldots, t_{i, n_i}$\}.
-For example, immune profiles are measured for hundreds of markers for each patient at irregular sampling times in \cite{lucas2020longitudinal} and \cite{rendeiro2020longitudinal}.
-Letting $T$ be the number of distinct time points across all subjects, such multivariate time-series data can be viewed as a three-way tensor $\mathbf{X} \in \mathbb{R}^{I \times T \times J}$, with potentially high missing-rate along the time dimension.
+Sparsely observed multivariate times serious data are now common in immunological studies.
+For each subject or participant i $(i=1,\ldots, I)$, we can collect multiple measurements on $J$ features over time, but often at $n_i$ different time stamps $\{t_{i,1},\ldots, t_{i,n_i}\}$.
+For example, for each subject, immune profiles are measured for hundreds of markers at irregular sampling times in \cite{lucas2020longitudinal} and \cite{rendeiro2020longitudinal}.
+Let $\bX_i\in \mathbb{R}^{n_i\times J}$ be the longitudinal measurements for subject $i$, we can collect $\bX_i$ for all $I$ subjects into a sparse three-way tensor $\bX\in \real^{I\times T\times J}$, where $T=|\cup_{i}\{t_{i, 1}, \ldots, t_{i,n_i}\}|$ is the number of distinct time stamps across all subjects.
+Since \{$t_{i, 1}, \ldots, t_{i, n_i}$\} tend to be small in size and have low overlaps for different subject $i$, $\bX$ may have a high missing rate along the time dimension.

-In applications such as immunological analysis, $\bX$ usually has many features $J$, with strong correlation structure.
-Moreover, the data for each subject $i$ tends to be sparsely and irregularly sampled in time.
-In addition to $\bX$, researchers often have a set of nontemporal covariates $\bz_i\in \mathbb{R}^{q}$ associated with subject $i$.
-These auxiliary covariates are perhaps helpful in accounting for the heterogeneity in $\bX_{ij}(t)$ across different subjects.
-Researchers are often interested in understanding how subjects differ in terms of features' time trajectories, and how these differences relate to these covariates $\bZ\coloneqq (\bz_1, \ldots, \bz_I)^\top$.
+In addition to $\bX_i$, researchers often have a set of nontemporal covariates $\bz_i\in \mathbb{R}^{q}$ for subject $i$ such as medical conditions and demographics, which may account partially for the variation in the temporal measurements $\bX$ across subjects.
+Modeling such auxiliary covariates $\bZ\coloneqq (\bz_1, \ldots, \bz_I)^\top$ together with $\bX$ might help with the estimation quality and understanding for the cross-subject heterogeneity.

-To adapt to the characteristics of $\bX$ and efficiently utilize the auxiliary variables $\bZ$, we propose a smoothed and probabilistic PARAFAC model for $\bX$ in the presence of auxiliary covariates (SPACO).
-SPACO assumes that (1) $\bX$ is a noisy realization of an underlying low-rank tensor, and (2) the subject scores in the tensor decomposition are a noisy realization of a linear function of $\bZ$.
-More specifically, we consider the following probabilistic model:
+In this paper, we propose SPACO (\underline{s}mooth and probabilistic \underline{PA}RAFAC model with auxiliary \underline{co}variates) to adapt to the sparsity long the time dimension in $\bX$ and utilize the auxiliary variables $\bZ$.
+SPACO assumes that $\bX$ is a noisy realization of some low-rank signal tensor whose time components are smooth and subject scores have a potential dependence on the auxiliary covariates $\bZ$: